lucasvegi/Elixir-Code-Smells/README.md

   "first-name, last-name"
   ```

-  These examples are based on codes written by José Valim.
+  This example is based on code written by José Valim.
 Source: [link][JoseValimExamples]

 [▲ back to Index](#table-of-contents)
 ___